nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.dk.md

 #### Deploy WebLogic Kubernetes Operator and WebLogic Domain ####

+---

+Note: if you need to clone WebLogic Kubernetes Operator v1.1 repository then execute the following commands:

+	git clone https://github.com/oracle/weblogic-kubernetes-operator.git --branch v1.1

+Don't forget to replace your local repository folder location in the following commands.

+Also

+---

 Open a terminal and create output directory for the operator and domain scripts.
+(If you specify different output folder then don't forget change at every occurrence in the following commands.)

 	mkdir -p /u01/weblogic-output-directory